TLI-group3/TLI-server/README.md

 # How to Run the Files Locally
 - Run the command "./gradlew bootRun" (without the quotation marks) to activate the server locally

-# Testing commit and merge stuff - An